patrickenfuego/FFEncoder/README.md

 To download ffmpeg, navigate to the [ffmpeg downloads page](https://ffmpeg.org/download.html#build-windows) and install one of the prebuilt Windows exe packages.
 I recommend the builds provided by Gyan.

-To install the latest version of PowerShell Core, follow the instructions provided by Microsoft [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).
+To install the latest version of PowerShell 7, follow the instructions provided by Microsoft [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).

 ### Linux